randsleadershipslack/documents-and-resources/code-of-conduct.md

 Some geographically-focused channels have a higher tolerance for specific kinds of commercial activity focused on events based in that region.
 Again, read the room.
 If you'd like to request approval for a channel to be listed as commercial, please contact the [Adminstrators](#administrators).

+**The Bottom Lines**:

-**Consequence**: In channels where commercial activity is allowed, it is just as unwelcome to post an unrelated commercial offering as it is to post in non-commercial channels.
+* In channels where commercial activity is allowed, it is just as unwelcome to post an unrelated commercial offering as it is to post in non-commercial channels.

-**Consequence**: Commercial requests via direct messages ("DM") without prior and apparent consent from the receiver are prohibited.
+* Commercial requests via direct messages ("DM") without prior and apparent consent from the receiver are prohibited.

-**Consequence**: If you feel a message should be deleted, please refer to our overview of [Deleting Content](https://github.com/randsleadershipslack/documents-and-resources/blob/master/deleting-content.md).
+* If you feel a message should be deleted, please refer to our overview of [Deleting Content](https://github.com/randsleadershipslack/documents-and-resources/blob/master/deleting-content.md).

 ### Surveys